Performance Analysis for Wireless Localization with Random Sensor Network: Introduction

 In this work, we focus on the problem of localizing a moving target in wireless sensor networks under realistic signal propagation effects.
-In practice, although sensor nodes may be deterministically placed or randomly deployed, the localization algorithm typically uses only the sensors that are sufficiently close to the target, since distant sensors provide measurements that are too weak or too noisy to be informative.
+The sensor nodes may be deterministically placed or randomly deployed, subject to applications.
+In practice, the localization algorithm typically uses only the sensors that are sufficiently close to the target, since distant sensors provide measurements that are too weak or too noisy to be informative.
 As the target moves through space, the subset of nearby sensors continually changes.
-This evolving set of “usable” sensors, illustrated in Figs.~\ref{fig:intuition_a}–\ref{fig:intuition_f}, appears from the target’s perspective as a random point pattern—even if the underlying sensor deployment is fixed and deterministic.
-This observation motivates our modeling approach: rather than studying a specific geographic network realization, we adopt an equivalent model in which the target is represented as an emitting source fixed at the origin, while the sensor nodes are modeled as points drawn from a spatial point process.
-What matters for localization performance is the relative spatial geometry between the target and the surrounding sensors, not their absolute geographical coordinates.
-By treating the effective neighboring sensors as realizations of a random point process, we preserve the inherent spatial uncertainty encountered by the moving target and obtain a mathematically tractable framework for characterizing average localization performance.
-This stochastic-geometry-based modeling paradigm—widely used in the literature \cite{BaccelliBlaszczyszyn2009a,BaccelliBlaszczyszyn2009b,Haenggi2012,HaenggiEtAl2009}—enables rigorous analysis of the expected localization performance under varying network densities and measurement uncertainties.
+This evolving set of “usable” sensors, illustrated in Figures~\ref{fig:intuition_a}–\ref{fig:intuition_f}, appears from the target’s perspective as a random point pattern—even if the underlying sensor deployment is fixed and deterministic.
+Moreover, localization performance depends only on the relative spatial configuration between the target and the surrounding sensors, rather than their absolute geographical coordinates.
+These observations motivate our modeling approach: instead of treating the sensor field as fixed and the target as moving, we adopt an equivalent representation in which the target is modeled as an emitting source fixed at the origin, while the sensor nodes are modeled as points drawn from a point process (PP).
+By treating the effective neighboring sensors as realizations of a random PP, we preserve the inherent spatial uncertainty encountered by the moving target and obtain a mathematically tractable framework for characterizing average localization performance.
+This stochastic-geometry-based modeling paradigm—widely used in the literature \cite{KeelerRossXia2018,7745970,BlaszczyszynKarrayKeeler2013,BlaszczyszynKarrayKeeler2015,HaenggiEtAl2009}—enables rigorous analysis of the expected localization performance under varying network densities and measurement uncertainties.